-Mendocino is both a city and county in Northern California.
-Mendocino is a fun place to spend a day, a weekend or entire vacation.
+Mendocino is both a city and a county in Northern California.
+Mendocino is a fun place to spend a day, a weekend or an entire vacation.
 Majestic redwood forests and rugged north coast beaches are all within an easy drive of the town of Mendocino.

 The town of Mendocino was established in 1850.
 It has a unique location as the town’s western border is the Pacific Ocean and the eastern border is a line of beautiful, majestic redwood trees.
-Mendocino gives you the opportunity to you spend time in two of nature’s most beautiful landscapes without driving hundreds of miles to get from one to the other.
+Mendocino gives you the opportunity to spend time in two of nature’s most beautiful landscapes without driving hundreds of miles to get from one to the other.

 The Pacific Ocean offers beautiful crashing waves, beaches for walking and tide pools for exploring.
 Many visitors pass the day fishing from the shore or picnicking on the sandy beaches.

-Northern California’s Skunk Train at Fort Bragg is a 100-year-old train line now operates as a tourist railway transporting thousands of visitors each year.
+Northern California’s Skunk Train at Fort Bragg is a 100-year-old train line that now operates as a tourist railway transporting thousands of visitors each year.
 The Skunk line runs 40 miles from Fort Bragg on the coast to Willits on US Highway 101.

 The Bryan Preserve, located in Point Arena in Southern Mendocino County, is a wildlife preserve with two kinds of zebra species and several species of antelope.
 Tours are available by reservation only and take place in the late afternoon to coincide with the animal feeding.

 For over 100 years, the lighthouse has protected sailors from the rough shoreline and rocky outcroppings along this part of the Pacific Coast.
 Join one of the guided trips up the lighthouse.
-Tours leave every 20 minutes and are on a first come, first serve basis.
+Tours leave every 20 minutes and are on a first-come, first-serve basis.
 The top of the lighthouse is accessed by an interior spiral staircase of over 140 steps.